 Gen Y & Z know what they want

-The majority of the younger generations would rather work from home or any chosen place somewhere in the world.
+The majority of the younger generations would rather work from home or any chosen place somewhere in the world, they prefer remote working.
 They don’t see the need for being present in a physical place in order to do a good job.
 The recent study of College Pulse shows that nearly three-quarters (72%) of all students surveyed named working remotely as their preferred working condition, 27% of students who would rather work in an office, had concerns about not being productive outside the office.
 However, being flexible within working hours is appealing to almost all students.

 Data from 2016 shows that 43% of the workforce does work from home at least some of the time, but this data was well before the lockdowns began.
 With current data, it’s estimated that up to 30% of the workforce could be working from home by the end of 2021 due to a combination of factors.